 Once people start signing up for your newsletter, you need to figure out your email flow and preferably set up automated email sequences.
 As part of marketing automation, email marketing automation is the practice of creating triggered, relevant, personalized emails for individual contacts to be sent based on predefined time and user action.

-It also might be worth exploring soft promotional content.
 This is a type of content that can add value to your subscribers without directly promoting your podcast.
 This can include:

 - Sharing behind the scenes footage, bloopers, or audio

 - Providing downloadable supplementary content, like templates or worksheets that might be relevant for your subscribers

 - Asking for feedback or questions, which allows you to get to know your community